-What are the main differences between Commercial & Corporate Flight Attendant jobs?
+What are the Main Differences Between Commercial & Corporate Flight Attendant Jobs?

-Corporate ones can have anywhere from a couple hours to several days in one place.
-The longest layover Yunna had as a corporate flight attendant was 7 days in France.
+Corporate ones can have anywhere from a couple of hours to several days in one place.
+The longest layover I had as a corporate flight attendant was 7 days in Spain.

 Commercial flight attendants travel with more crew members in their team.
 Usually, depending on the type of aircraft of course, anywhere from three to five cabin attendants will be working in a cabin at the same time.

-You’ll be a super-woman or man whose responsibilities include (but not limited to) cleaning, catering, preparing the cabin for take-off and landing, safety checks, after flight inventory check and replenishment, and incidental reports.
+You’ll be a super-woman or super-man whose responsibilities include (but not limited to) cleaning, catering, preparing the cabin for take-off and landing, safety checks, after flight inventory check and replenishment, and incidental reports.
 You will have a lot on your shoulders.

 Additionally to responsibilities mentioned above commercial airline cabin crew have to attend a brief meeting before each flight, clock in and clock out in the pax, check tickets and seating, complete greet and safety checks, serve food and drinks, and write incidental reports.

 Most commercial airlines will pay for your initial training and you will need to do your recurrent every year.
 Corporate flight attendants, for the most part, will be paying for their own training themselves.
-Some companies though may provide a training, but it doesn’t happen often.
+Some companies though may provide training, but it doesn’t happen often.

 Don’t let it make you doubt.
 Even if you have to pay for the training, the pay off will be high and quick enough.

-Earnings as a corporate flight attendant depend on a few key factors.
-Those include your experience, certifications, flight schedule, responsibilities, location, if benefits come along with your salary or not, international versus domestic travel, and more.
+The salary of a corporate flight attendant depends on a few key factors.
+Those include your experience, certifications, flight schedule, responsibilities, location, if benefits come together with your salary or not, international versus domestic travel, and more.

-What is it like to be a Corporate Flight Attendant?
+What Is It Like to Be a Corporate Flight Attendant?

 Being a corporate flight attendant is a demanding job that requires a lot of energy and passion.
 Don’t believe those who say it’s easy.